wdhameli0/sd-webui-forge-neo-seedvr2/README.md

 If the encoding or decoding phase runs out of VRAM, enable VAE tiled encode/decode.
 If the DiT phase runs out of VRAM, set DiT offload to `cpu` before enabling BlockSwap.

-## Important host dependency policy

-Forge-Neo owns its PyTorch stack and pins several Python libraries.
-Upstream SeedVR2 has its own requirements.
-This extension intentionally reuses the Forge environment instead of blindly installing SeedVR2's entire `requirements.txt`, because replacing Forge's `torch`/`torchvision`/`numpy` can break the WebUI.

-In particular, current Forge-Neo pins an OmegaConf version older than the minimum listed by upstream SeedVR2.
-The installer preserves the host version instead of silently upgrading a Forge-pinned package.
-If this becomes a real runtime incompatibility on your checkout, solve it in the adapter rather than globally upgrading Forge first.

-## Offline smoke test

-From the extension directory:

-`python tests/smoke_test.py`

-This validates the 6080 calculation and TTP-equivalent split/merge logic.
-It does not load CUDA models.

-## Known limitation of this build

-The adapter has been matched against the official SeedVR2 v2.5.23 core function signatures and passes local syntax/tiling smoke tests.
-End-to-end GPU inference cannot be executed in the build environment because the multi-GB SeedVR2 weights and an RTX GPU are not present here.
-The first real Forge run on your machine is therefore the final integration test for model-loading/runtime-library compatibility.